 People are not actually being diverted from arrest.
 Few participants have been referred to LEAD instead of arrest.
 The vast majority entered through “social contact” referrals by the police (meaning they did not commit an eligible offense, but were deemed at “high-risk” of committing an offense in the future).
-Rather than diversion from criminal justice, New Haven is increasing police contact with citizens by giving them the additional job of being street outreach social workers.
+Rather than diversion from criminal justice, New Haven may be increasing police contact with residents by enabling police officers to act as street outreach workers.

-No services are provided through LEAD other than access to New Haven’s already inadequate resources.
-No more units of housing have been created, no more shelter beds or drug treatment beds.
+No services are provided through LEAD other than those that already exist.
+No more units of housing have been created, or more shelter or drug treatment beds.
 Rather than improve or expand needed services, LEAD facilitates connections to existing services that most people have already encountered or tried.
 Participants accessed the same resources, but in a program where they are tracked by the police and prosecutors.